Hawker Hurricane: Phoney War

 The Hurricane had its first combat action on 21 October 1939, at the start of the Phoney War.
 That day, "A" Flight of 46 Squadron took off from North Coates satellite airfield, on the Lincolnshire coast, and was directed to intercept a formation of nine Heinkel He 115B floatplanes from 1/KüFlGr 906, searching for ships to attack in the North Sea.
-The Heinkels, which were flying at sea level in an attempt to avoid fighter attacks, had already been attacked and damaged by two Spitfires from 72 Squadron when six Hurricanes intercepted them.
+The Heinkels, which were flying at sea level in an attempt to avoid fighter attacks, had already been attacked and damaged by two Spitfires from 72 Squadron, when six Hurricanes intercepted them.
 The Hurricanes shot down four of the enemy in rapid succession, 46 Squadron claiming five and the Spitfire pilots two.

 After his first flight in October 1939, Hurricane pilot Roland Beamont subsequently flew operationally with 87 Squadron, claiming three enemy aircraft during the French campaign, and delivered great praise for his aircraft's performance:

-Throughout the bad days of 1940, 87 Squadron had maintained a proficient formation aerobatic team, the precise flying controls and responsive engines permitting precision formation through loops, barrel rolls, 1 g semi-stall turns and rolls off half-loops ...
+Throughout the bad days of 1940, 87 Squadron had maintained a proficient formation aerobatic team, the precise flying controls and responsive engines permitting precision formation through loops, barrel rolls, 1 g semistall turns and rolls off half-loops ...
 My Hurricane was never hit in the Battles of France and Britain, and in over 700 hr on type I never experienced an engine failure.

 — Roland Beamont, summarising his wartime experience as a pilot.

 Hurricane Mk.I of the 46 Squadron during the Norwegian campaign, May 1940.
 This aircraft was abandoned in Norway.

-While the opening months of the war were characterised by little air activity in general, there were sporadic engagements and aerial skirmishes between the two sides.
+While the opening months of the war were characterised by little air activity in general, sporadic engagements and aerial skirmishes happened between the two sides.
 On 30 October 1939 Hurricanes saw action over France.
 That day, Pilot Officer P. W. O. "Boy" Mould of 1 Squadron, flying Hurricane L1842, shot down a Dornier Do 17P from 2(F)/123.
 The German aircraft, sent to photograph Allied airfields close to the border, fell in flames about 10 mi west of Toul.
 Mould was the first RAF pilot to down an enemy aircraft on the European continent in the Second World War.
-According to Mason, the experiences gained in these early engagements proved invaluable in developing tactics which became tried and tested, and rapidly spread throughout Fighter Command.
+According to Mason, the experiences gained in these early engagements proved invaluable in developing tactics that became tried and tested and rapidly spread throughout Fighter Command.